Kahayan River: Peat Swamp Forest and the Mega Rice Project

-The lower reaches of the Kahayan river used to flow through a huge area of peat swamp forest, an unusual ecosystem that is home to many unique or rare species such as orangutans, as well as to slow-growing but valuable trees.
+The lower reaches of the Kahayan River used to flow through a huge area of peat swamp forest, an unusual ecosystem that is home to many unique or rare species such as orangutans, as well as to slow-growing but valuable trees.
 The peat swamp forest is a dual ecosystem, with diverse tropical trees standing on a 10m – 12m deep layer of partly decayed and waterlogged plant material, which in turn covers relatively infertile soil.
-The peat swamp forests were being slowly cleared for small scale farming and plantations before 1997, but most of the original cover remained.
+The peat swamp forests were being slowly cleared for small-scale farming and plantations before 1997, but most of the original cover remained.

 In 1996 the government initiated the Mega Rice Project (MRP), which aimed to convert one million hectares of peat swamp forest to rice paddies.
 Between 1996 and 1998, more than 4,000 km of drainage and irrigation channels were dug, and deforestation started in part through legal and illegal forestry and in part through burning.
 It turned out that the channels drained the peat forests rather than irrigating them.
 Where the forests had often flooded up to 2m deep in the rainy season, now their surface is dry at all times of the year.
 The government has therefore abandoned the MRP, but the drying peat is vulnerable to fires which continue to break out on a massive scale.

 Peat forest destruction is causing sulphuric acid pollution of the rivers.
-In the rainy seasons, the canals are discharging acidic water with a high ratio of pyritic sulphate into the Kahayan river up to 150 km upstream from the river mouth.
+In the rainy seasons, the canals are discharging acidic water with a high ratio of pyritic sulfate into the Kahayan River up to 150 km upstream from the river mouth.
 This may be a factor contributing to lower fish catches.

 Mining

-People have panned for gold in the Kahayan river for centuries.
+People have panned for gold in the Kahayan River for centuries.
 Following test drilling, a consortium of Canadian and Indonesian companies announced in 1997 that in-situ gold resources were at least 3.4 million ounces.
 In 2002 a Canadian company with a background in community development programs proposed to develop artisanal mining in the headwaters of the Barito and Kahayan Rivers in Kalimantan, providing income for some 13,000 Dayak people at project maturity.
 A large number of informal prospectors are undertaking alluvial operations within the river system, and mining hard rock gold veins.
 Even those doing hard rock mining transport the ore to the rivers for processing.
 More than 2,000 illegal miners may converge on a site when there is a reported gold find.
-In Indonesia as a whole, nearly 180 tonnes of mercury are released to the environment annually.
+In Indonesia as a whole, nearly 180 tonnes of mercury are released into the environment annually.